asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ## Gather Feedback

 Before adding developers, examine the system of work in detail and get feedback from teams.
 If you aren't a member of a cross-functional team you won't see the same problems the teams do.
 The teams usually know where the obvious pain points are.
 Ask them for more feedback and act on the feedback you have already received.
-Developers aren't _"complaining children"_ as they are often treated in Tayloristic organizations.
-Every team I've worked with wanted to do a great job and make their customers happy.
+Developers aren't _"petulant children"_ as they are often treated in Tayloristic organizations.
+Every team I've worked with wanted to do great work and make their customers happy.
 They bring complaints to management when the system of work is preventing them from improving.

-If you have development coaches or Scrum Masters have them look for waste.
+If you have development coaches or scrum masters have them look for waste.
 It often helps to have someone not actively doing the work but embedded with the team identify points of waste.

 ## Where to Focus Improvement